sjurgis/get-changeset-bookmarklet/README.md

 This bookmarklet is an alternative to Workbench method of retrieving package.xml and components.
 It can be used with ANT migration toolkit, as a way to backup or distribute your application.

+Go to [my Github page](https://sjurgis.github.io/get-changeset-bookmarklet/) to install it.

 # Requirements
 User must have 'API Enabled' and 'Modify All Data' permissions enabled.